There are a few top online marketplaces that come to mind when making a jump to sell online. Two of the most popular platform are Etsy and eBay.

 Etsy’s platform is filled with handmade items and crafting supplies.
 If your items fall into this category, then Etsy is for you.
 Another great thing currently happening, is that people’s mindset about shopping is shifting.
 The importance of shopping small and local has never been more prominent.
 Luckily small businesses and Etsy go hand in hand.

 The other side of reality is that eBay isn’t going anywhere.
 They single-handedly can go toe to toe with Amazon’s variety, all without those pesky membership fees.
 So are they a good demographic for the item you are selling?
 Usually, the answer to this question is yes.
 There is something for just about everyone on this platform, no matter how strange.

 Customer Support Quality

 If you need support from Etsy and you need it fast… too bad.
 You have to open a ticket.
 This process takes a bit of time.
 When you have a burning question that needs to be answered, it’s easier to find it on the community forum or Reddit.
 Etsy also has a blog and podcast to help solve any problems.
 They are useful for broad questions and answers.
 I’m not sure if I’ve ever gotten enough useful advice from these to make it worth my time.

 eBay’s customer service is unmatched.
 When they’re open, you have the choice to call or chat with them.
 Speaking on the phone to a human being is a rare and treasured experience these days.
 Their blog and podcast are pretty boring but informative.
 They also hold a convention for their users to come and find out all the new and exciting things happening within the company.

 Listing Your Products

-Creating a new Etsy listing is simple and straightforward because of their extremely user-friendly interface.
-They charge 20 cents as a listing fee that has to be renewed every 3 months.
-If you are creating hundreds of listings at a time, good for you but sometimes this adds up.
+Creating a new Etsy listing is simple and straightforward because of its extremely user-friendly interface.
+They charge $0.20 as a listing fee that renews every 3 months.
+Although, if you are creating hundreds of listings at a time this cost definitely adds up.